 The only transactions that a dormant company can put through a business bank account are:

-- Payments for shares from the first shareholders.
+- Payments for shares from the first shareholders

-- Paying fees to Companies House for filing a confirmation statement and changing the company name.
+- Paying fees to Companies House for filing a confirmation statement and changing the company name

-- Paying late filing penalties to HMRC.
+- Paying late filing penalties to HMRC

-All other types of payments made or received are considered ‘significant accounting transactions’, which would jeopardise the dormant status and require the submission of full statutory accounts.
+All other types of payments made or received are considered ‘significant accounting transactions’, which would jeopardise the dormant company status and require the submission of full statutory accounts.

 Dormant company reporting and filing requirements

-1. Requirements for Companies House
+1. Dormant company requirements for Companies House

 The accounts consist of a balance sheet and any relevant notes.
 You can deliver this information to Companies House by post or online using form AA02.
 The deadline for filing accounts is 9 months after the end of the financial year, which is known as the ‘accounting reference date’.